jacobj/Symbolic-Calculator/README.md

 - Able to convert all numbers to decimal/float -> toDouble() method
 - Able to show all previous expressions and answers entered
 - Able to multiply exponentials with fractions
-- 'ans' does not store the previous answer, but rather it stores the user-specified answer

 ### Used the following skills:
 - Polymorphism